HarryYC/PECS/README.md

 PECS application is being used for CHSS groups, including Administration, Fiscal, Employee, and Operation groups.

 It has 9 modules:

-•	Employees
+â€¢	Employees

-•	Vendors
+â€¢	Vendors

-•	Operations
+â€¢	Operations

-•	Course Scheduler
+â€¢	Course Scheduler

-•	Transactions
+â€¢	Transactions

-•	Budget
+â€¢	Budget

-•	Support Information
+â€¢	Support Information

-•	Reports
+â€¢	Reports

-•	Administration
+â€¢	Administration

 This repository contains some of the code I have implemented in this program.